gmarti-web/gmarti-web.github.io/collections/_posts/2024-11-12-mid-project-retrospective.md

     - PTW310
 ---

-## Updates to previous assignments

-I don't need to update previous assignments.

 ## Retrospective

-The largest hurdle that I've run into in this project was finding a suitable format.
-I knew I wanted to make a series of blog posts to take the learner one step at a time, but I didn't account for how long it would take to get the environment presentable.
-It surprised me how quickly I would need the HTML skills covered by the W3schools course.
-Of course, applying the language helped cement it in my head much better than just doing the exercises.
-The formatting required a lot of tinkering with the Jekyll configuration and Markdown rendoring.
-It needed a lot of customization that I wasn't expecting to need.
+The most time-consuming part of the project, so far, has been setting up the format.
+I'm making a series of blog posts to take the learner through the process step-by-step.
+These blog posts, of course, must look nice and easy to read.
+So, I had to spend more time than I expected on styling and writing HTML snippets.
+So far, I've spent more time configuring the Jekyll templates than writing content.

+I learned at least two things from this.
+One thing I learned is that Jekyll is far more powerful than I realized.
+At its core, its just a tool to build static websites from high-level markup languages.
+But, it extends those languages with powerful tools, like Liquid and Kramdown syntax.
+These tools let me create reusable content, write conditional statements, and define metadata with little to no effort.

-This surprise has been both positive and negative.
-I'm someone who likes to tinker.
-So, fiddling with the settings and getting the look of the website how I want was fun.
-That meant, however, I had far less time to write the content.
-In this case, I wish I had explored that medium more in depth during the planning phase.
-If I knew that I would need to spend so much time tinkering, I would have built that into the plan and scheduled for it.
-Or, I may have chosen a completely different medium.
+The other thing I learned is that I hadn't spent enough time on the format section of the original documentation plan.
+The "Format and tools" section of the plan was the shortest.
+I wish I had explored the medium, beyond the surface level that I was comfortable with, during the planning phase.
+If I knew that it would take so much configuration, I could have scheduled for extra writing time.
+I may have chosen a different medium, even.

-Fortunately, this issue is now more or less resolved.
-I won't need to do this same set up again.
-I can use what I have and continue from there for future projects.
-I learned, however, that the format is crucial when planning a document.
-The format and delivery mechanism section was the shortest section of my original documentation plan.
-And the time to get started clearly reflected that.
+Fortunately, I can use the environment I configured in future projects.
+I've structured it so that I can use it for different tutorials or topics.
+I made it so I could create whole articles from snippets of reusable HTML code.
+And the reusable content library will grow as I continue to write.
+That'll make my writing process more and more efficient.

+Ultimately, this project has taught me how important it is to properly define your format and tools early in the process.
+It also taught me how versatile some of these tools can be.